RallyTechServices/portfolio-alignment/README.md

 changed will be put into a "None" category until it can be properly reassigned by clicking on the "Configure Targets..." button.

 #### Preliminary Feature Estimates Pie Chart
-The "Planned"  pie chart shows the allocation of the Preliminary Estimate values for the lowest level Portfolio Item types for each Investment category.
+Displays the allocation of the Preliminary Estimate values for the lowest level Portfolio Item types for each Investment category.
 If a portfolio item does not have a Preliminary Estimate assigned, then its data is not included in the chart.

 #### Estimated User Story Points Pie Chart